Core Concepts

 This page defines the fundamental building blocks of the Amigo platform.

-Understanding Amigo's Architecture These API concepts map to Amigo's deeper architectural components.
-For a comprehensive understanding of how Context Graphs, Dynamic Behaviors, and Functional Memory work together, see our Conceptual Documentation.
+Understanding Amigo's architecture These API concepts map to Amigo's deeper architectural components.
+For a full understanding of how Context Graphs, Dynamic Behaviors, and Functional Memory work together, see the Conceptual Documentation.

 Service